bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/lifecycle_r.md

 6. At this point, the Docker images have been created.
 In Dash Enterprise Kubernetes, these images are pushed to the container registry
 7. Scale containers for each process as specified in `DOKKU_SCALE`
-8. Run the `release` command in the image if specified in the `Procfile` (optional)
+8. Run the `release` command in the image if specified in the `Procfile` (optional).
 9. Create Docker containers from the Docker image on the host (Dash Enterprise Single Server) or in the Kubernetes cluster ({kubernetes}).
-The number of containers created for each process type can be configured with the `DOKKU_SCALE` file (optional) or in the App Manager
+The number of containers created for each process type can be configured with the `DOKKU_SCALE` file (optional) or in the App Manager.
 10. Run post-deployment script specified in `app.json`
-11. Run the `postdeploy` script in each container if the `app.json` file is included (optional)
+11. Run the `postdeploy` script in each container if the `app.json` file is included with a `postdeploy` field (optional)
 12. Run the commands as specified in `Procfile` in each container
 13. Run the app health checks.
 If the health checks fail, abort the deployment and keep the previous containers running.
-Override the default health checks with the `CHECKS` file (Dash Enterprise Single Server) or the `readiness` field in the `app.json` file {kubernetes}
+Override the default health checks with the `CHECKS` file (Dash Enterprise Single Server) or the `readiness` field in the `app.json` file {kubernetes}.
 14. Release: Open app to web traffic
 15. Remove the old containers & images
-16. Run periodic `liveness` checks on {kubernetes} to ensure that the app is still up and to restart it if not (not available on Dash Enterprise Single Server).
+16. Run periodic `liveness` checks on {kubernetes} if `app.json` includes `liveness` field, to ensure that the app is still up and to restart it if not (not available on Dash Enterprise Single Server).
 17. Restart the deployment process every 24 hours on {kubernetes} to prevent long-running apps from going down (not available on Dash Enterprise Single Server).